Aptoide/pixelscamp/README.md

  **Step 2 - Waiting for the participants**

   - Monitor Wallet transactions (deposits):
     - Endpoint:
     - Description:

 **Step 4 - Game over: time to reward the winner**

   - Transfer (deposits):
     - Endpoint:
     - Description:

 ### Support

+Aptoide / AppCoins team is at the event venue and on-line to help to overcome any seatback.
+Feel free to reach out anytime.